The legal basis for the relations is formed by the Joint Statement on the Fundamentals of Relations between the Kyrgyz Republic and the Federal

 An important incentive for rapprochement between the two countries is the existence of historical ties with ethnic Germans.
 Spiritual and cultural ties between peoples form an integral part of our relations.
 The presence of ethnic Germans in Kyrgyzstan, which have become the basis for our relations, form a bridge of cooperation in this sphere.

 Cooperation in the cultural and humanitarian sphere occupies a central place in the structure of our bilateral relations.
 This type of cooperation includes various activities, including concerts, exhibitions, active interuniversity partnership, academic and educational exchanges.

-The contractual and legal base of Kyrgyzstan with Germany is the most extensive among all the EU countries and covers practically all areas of
+The contractual and legal base of Kyrgyzstan with Germany is the most extensive among all the EU countries and covers practically all areas of cooperation.

 The Republic of Poland recognized the independence of the Kyrgyz Republic in December 27, 1991.